 5. If you must do a red lip, test it out before your wedding.
 Why?
 There is nothing worse than red lipstick all over your face (and teeth) in pictures.
 Try out numerous stains to see which one really lasts and will stay in place even after kissing your groom.
 I swear, brides just think, "Oh its a stain, it will last!"
 Not true.
 Also, if you’re going with a dark lip, keep your eye makeup simple and add beautiful faux lashes.

 For more information about Blushington Makeup & Beauty Lounge, as well as their new Blush Up mobile service, visit blushington.com.
-For more beauty inspiration, view makeup looks and hairstyles from real Inside Weddings brides here.
+For more wedding beauty inspiration, view makeup looks and hairstyles from real Inside Weddings brides in our photo gallery.